 Setting up Dual Monitors is a common thing these days.
 Whether you want to increase your working screen area or just want to mirror something to another monitor, Windows has got it all.
-With improved functionality in Windows 10, now you can set up dual monitors easily and with some familiar commands.
-We’ve already seen how to setup dual monitors on Windows 7 and on Windows 8.1 too.
-Now let’s check out how to set up the dual monitors on Windows 10.
-We will also discuss what you can do if your Windows 10 cannot detect the second monitor.
+With improved functionality in Windows 11 and Windows 10, now you can set up dual monitors easily and with some familiar commands.
+We’ve already seen how to set up dual monitors on Windows 7 and on Windows 8.1 too.
+Now let’s check out how to set up and use dual monitors on Windows 11/10.
+We will also discuss what you can do if your Windows cannot detect the second monitor.

 Hardware requirements for Dual Monitor setup

 Obviously, you’ll need an extra monitor and along with that, you may require some wires and connectors.
 The first and foremost step is checking the ports on your computer.
 If you are using a laptop, you might have only one HDMI port or rarely a VGA port along with it.
 If you are on a computer and one monitor is already connected, look for another similar port.
-Make sure your computer or the graphics card support multiple monitors before buying any equipment.
+Make sure your computer or the graphics card supports multiple monitors before buying any equipment.
 Typically, a VGA port has several small holes in three lines.

 Now it is time to get a suitable wire.
 If both the devices (Monitor and the PC) are compatible with HDMI, you can get an HDMI wire.
 Usually, the old monitors are compatible only with VGA, so you’ll need a VGA wire and an HDMI to VGA converter.
 Connect the monitor and power it on!